Follow me on Instagram to start a conversation, see works in progress, and get updates from the studio. @francinefox_art

 Francine Fox is a nationally and internationally exhibiting studio artist whose work is represented by Kenise Barnes Fine Art in Kent, Connecticut.
 Fox received her undergraduate degree from Kutztown University of Pennsylvania and her masters degree from the University of Delaware.
-Originally from Pennsylvania, she has lived and taught in Pennsylvania, Delaware, Colorado, Wyoming, Missouri and now Nebraska, where she is the Associate Professor of Art in Painting at Wayne State College.
+Originally from Pennsylvania, she has lived and taught at universities in Pennsylvania, Delaware, Colorado, Wyoming, Missouri and now Nebraska, where she is the Associate Professor of Art in Painting at Wayne State College.

 For inquiries about purchasing work or requesting commissions, please use the Shop or Contact page of this site or reach out to the professional staff at Kenise Barnes Fine Art - http://www.kbfa.com.